BattletechModders/cFixes/README.md

 Thanks to the community at large for helping bring these bugs to HBS's attention!

-The authors do not claim any intellectual or legal property on the content of these files.
-They are intended for free use and re-use.
+This mod is intended for free use and re-use.

 ### Instructions:
     Remove older editions of cFixes.